 The day after the arrests, hundreds of students protested outside the bakery, and Oberlin’s student senate published a resolution saying Gibson’s had “a history of racial profiling and discriminatory treatment.”
 The Oberlin police conducted an investigation into the arrests and found “a complete lack of evidence of racism.”
 Over a five-year period, the bakery had pursued charges against 40 shoplifters, and only six were African-American.

 Never mind.
 The owner met with then-Oberlin President Marvin Krislov and Tita Reed, assistant to the president, and they pressured him to drop criminal charges against the three students and any future student-thieves who were first time offenders.
 When he did not agree, the complaint alleges, the school made good on its threat and dropped its decade’s long contract with the bakery.
-Then, the complaints says, Meredith Raimondo, vice president and dean of students, joined members of the school faculty in campus demonstrations against the bakery demonstrations, distributing a flyer that accused Gibson’s Bakery of being a “RACIST establishment with a LONG ACCOUNT of RACIAL PROFILING and DISCRIMINATION.”
+Then, the complaints says, Meredith Raimondo, vice president and dean of students, joined students and members of the school faculty in campus demonstrations against the bakery, distributing a flyer that accused Gibson’s Bakery of being a “RACIST establishment with a LONG ACCOUNT of RACIAL PROFILING and DISCRIMINATION.”
 A boycott of the business was organized, and according to the complaint, facilitated by the school.
 College tour guides reportedly inform prospective students that Gibson’s is racist.
 How is it racist?
 Well, it doesn’t let black students shoplift, and black students told reporters that when they enter the store, they feel as though they’re being watched.